128technology/docs/docs/wan_telemetry_features.md

 The following are some of the features available with WAN Assurance Telemetry.

-### Topology Mapping

-The SSR can be configured to receive LLDP packets from LAN interfaces.
-This information is useful for creating a local site level topology view.
-Use the following code example to enable the LLDP receive mode on LAN interfaces.

-`configure authority router <router> node <node> device-interface <lan-intf> lldp mode receive-only`

 ### WAN Edge Insights

 Once onboarding is complete, the router begins streaming telemetry data.
 Data appears on the Mist portal after approximately 15 minutes.
 The WAN Edge Insights page provides a good starting point for viewing the analytics being streamed to the cloud.